 Other Long-term Liabilities decreased significantly in comparison with the prior fiscal year-end.
-This decrease represents the principal reduction payments and refunding of the School District's Series 2010C Certificates of Participation.
+This decrease represents the principal reduction payments.

 The net pension and net OPEB liabilities, net OPEB asset, and related deferred outflows and inflows of resources related to pensions/OPEB all fluctuated significantly in comparison with the prior fiscal year-end.
 These fluctuations are primarily the result of changes in benefit terms, changes in actuarial assumptions, and greater than expected returns on pension plan investments.